xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

-# Ellison
+# Ellison Technologies

-This is a theme built with Storybook, Tailwind, Components, and Twig.
+This is a theme built with Storybook, Tailwind, Components, and Twig hosted by Pantheon.

+## Approach to ellisontechnologies

+@todo

 ## Pantheon

 Ellison Technologies uses Pantheon, it should be noted that Code move from Dev to Live.
 But Databases and Files move down from Live to Dev.
 It is recommended to keep Dev and Test up to date with Live to make updating configurations easier.

-## Create D10 sites
+## Environments - Dev, Test, Live

+@todo

+## Get ellisiontechnolgies repo from Pantheon

-This process requires Composer version 2.2 and uses Pantheon's current PHP version.
+This process requires Composer version 2.2 and uses Pantheon's current PHP 8.1 version.

 https://getcomposer.org/doc/01-basic-usage.md